zicklag/docs-1/docs/extensions/themes.md

+---
+description: A guide on how to build custom Themes in Directus.
+readTime: 12 minutes
+---

 # Themes & Styling

 > **Form Follows Function** is the guiding design principle of Directus.
 The minimal UI allows the platform to be easily